Sopa Boba (Dominican Vegetable Soup) is an easy recipe for a lighter, meatless alternative to other soups in our blog

-- 1 cup of yuca (cassava) chopped into small cubes
+- 1 cup of yuca, (cassava) cut into small cubes

 - 1 cup angel hair noodles

-- Add the cilantro and season with pepper and salt to taste.
+Seasoning: Add cilantro and season with pepper and salt to taste.
+Discard allspice berries.